PSORLab/EAGO.jl/README.md

 # EAGO
-A is an open-source development environment for robust and global optimization in Julia.
-Included in EAGO
+EAG0 is an open-source development environment for **robust and global optimization** in Julia.

 ## Global Optimization